tm-dd/PcOnlineBackup/README.md

 How to use:

-* Download the files to a different partition.
+* Download the files and move they to a different partition.
 * Change the config file "backup_gpt.cfg" OR "backup_mbr.cfg".
 * Optional, set the values in "mount_backup_sshfs.sh".